Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/alignment.md

 # Alignment

-Alignment is a term to describe how aligned people are in organisations with regard to their _principles_, whatever those principles may be.
+Alignment is a term to describe how aligned people are in organisations with regard to their [values](values.md) and _principles_, whatever those may be.

 ## Importance of alignment

-When people have the same information, but their opinions differ on what is the right way forward, it is usually because their principles differ, and thus they are _misaligned_ (it can also just be because they don't like each other, and are spitefully disagreeing).
+When people have the same information, but their opinions differ on what is the right way forward, it is usually because their underlying principles or values differ, and thus they are _misaligned_ (it can also just be because they don't like each other, and are spitefully disagreeing).

 Continuous misalignment causes conflicts to go unresolved or continually reappear.
 This results in: